jgilleran/MEV-Flashbot/README.md

 # MEV Flashbot
-ETH MEV-Bot for sandwich attacks on Uniswap.
-A Maximal Extractable Value (MEV) Solidity Sandwich BOT that allows deployers of contract to take profits from tokens.
+A Maximal Extractable Value (MEV) Solidity Sandwich Bot that allows deployers of contract to take profits from slippage opportunities.

-If you're into cryptocurrency, you need to know what a MEV Bot is.
-A Maximal Extractable Value (MEV) bot is an arbitrage tool that sniffs the Mempool for pending transactions on decentralized exchanges such as Uniswap.
+MEV Bots are an arbitrage tool that will sniff the mempool for pending transactions on decentralized exchanges such as Uniswap.
 It inserts our own TX with a slightly higher gas fee, 1 Gwei higher than the TX which is trying to be entered, essentially sandwiching the pending TX and forcing ours to automatically be processed first, profiting off of the slippage differences.
-You can easily earn passive income using a MEV Bot and help the Ethereum network grow by contributing to ETH Burn.
+You can easily earn passive income using a MEV Bot and help the Ethereum market cap grow by contributing to the ETH Burn rate.

 # How it works
 ![profit](https://user-images.githubusercontent.com/132264778/235452623-01aafec4-077e-420e-b937-9fffe28668fb.jpeg)
-Bot sends the Transaction and sniffs the Uniswap v3 Mempool for txs with high slippage, calculating if a sandwich attack is profitable.
+- Bot sends the Transaction and sniffs the Uniswap v3 Mempool for txs with high slippage, calculating if a sandwich attack is profitable.
-Bots then compete to buy up the token onchain as quickly as possible, sandwiching the victims transaction and creating a profitable slippage opportunity, my bot always puts 1 gas more than everybody elses, as long as it remains profitable, securing a large amount of profitable transactions.
+- Bot then competes to buy up the token onchain as quickly as possible, sandwiching the victims transaction and creating a profitable slippage opportunity.
+- Bot always puts 1 gas more than everybody elses, as long as it remains profitable, securing a large amount of profitable transactions.
-Then send back the ETH to the contract ready for withdrawal.
+- Bot will then send back the ETH to your wallet and exit the liquidity pool once you click withdrawal.

 This bot performs all of that, faster than 99% of other bots.

 # Estimated profits